Why you would be foolish not getting a consent order

 Of course by it’s very nature, consent orders require both spouses to be in 100% agreement with the financial arrangements set out in the order.

-Also people think consent orders are complicated and that it involves a drawn out process that requires mountains of paperwork.
-Not true, all the court require is a drafted proposed consent order, an up to date, basic financial disclosure document and a few extra forms to be signed.
+This is not true, all the court requires is a drafted proposed consent order, an up to date basic financial disclosure document and a few extra forms to be signed.

 If you have had legal advice, which might cost you an hour or so of time with a lawyer, then in most cases the court will make the consent order and you a free to live your life without the worry that your ex will pop out of the woodwork and claim your lottery winnings.

-You can obtain a consent order for just £150 + £45 court fee with Divorce-Online.
-All orders are drafted by experienced Solicitors on your behalf.
+You can obtain a consent order for just £150 + £50 court fee with Divorce-Online.